brenoliradev/svelte-standalone/docs/introduction.md

 For **deployment**, standalone components are JavaScript files that can be hosted on any static hosting platform or CDN, such as **Netlify**, **Vercel**, or **AWS S3**.

 ::: tip
-_If your target app has a file server, you can include your embedabble at your `/public` or `/static` folder._
+_If your target app has a file server, you can even include your embedabbles at your `/public` or `/static` folder._
 :::